Parameshvara (epithet)

 Parameshvara (परमेश्वर) is an epithet used in Hindu literature.
-The term indicates the Supreme Being and Supreme Reality in Hinduism.
-Vaishnavas consider Vishnu and his avatars, such as Rama and Krishna as Parameshvara, while Shaivas consider Shiva as Parameshvara.
-In Shaktism, he plays a supporting role and is dependent on Parameshvari, that is the Adi Shakti/Mahadevi (known for her forms such as Durga, Tripura Sundari, Mahakali, Mahalakshmi, Mahasaraswati etc).
-Shakta traditions are focused on Parameshvari's superiority over Parameshvara, comparisons going as far as to calling Parameshwara a Shava (dead body) without Parameshwari (The supreme moving force of the universe).
-Whereas in Shaivism and Vaishnavism, she is considered the dependant consort of Parameshvara (as Uma/Sati/Parvati consort of Shiva in Shaivism and Lakshmi consort of Vishnu in Vaishnavism).
-Beyond sectarian interpretations, Hindus regard Parameshvara as the ultimate and highest reality, eternally pervading all matter.
+The term usually indicates the Supreme Being and Supreme Reality in Hinduism.
+Vaishnavas consider Vishnu and his avatars such as Rama and Krishna as Parameshvara, while Shaivas consider Shiva as Parameshvara.
+Parameshvara is the ultimate and highest reality that eternally pervades all matter for Hindus.
 He is regarded by devotees to be totality itself, controlling the triple forces of creation, preservation, and destruction.

 Etymology

 The word is a compound of the Sanskrit words परम meaning 'Supreme' and ईश्वर meaning 'Lord'.
-Thus Parameshvara means 'highest supreme ruler'.
+Thus Parameshvara literally means 'highest supreme ruler'.
 Sometimes, other traditions of Hinduism such as Vedanta and Vaishnavism also use the term as a synonym of Parabrahman within their philosophical perspectives.